aftab1001/worker-challenge/README.md

 ### Known issues:

-The current application only accumulates the received random numbers without eliminating duplicates.
+1.The current application only accumulates the received random numbers without eliminating duplicates.
-The value of "N" is static within the app.
+2. The value of "N" is static within the app.
 By default, it operates with 15 workers and sends each worker a value of 10, which can be enhanced to perfect the application's performance.

 ### Flaky Workers: